Sign up now and enjoy an additional 15% cashback. Limited time only.

 Too bad.

-Currently, there are over 80 travel eSIM brands offering service in Morocco, with a selection of over 2000 prepaid data plans available.
-With such a wide variety of options, travelers should easily be able to find an eSIM that suits their specific data needs and travel duration.
+Currently, travelers to Morocco have access to eSIMs from over 80 providers, with a substantial selection of more than 2200 prepaid data plans available.
+This wide variety of options makes it easy for travelers to find an eSIM that suits their specific data needs and travel duration.

-Several providers offer unlimited data eSIM plans for Morocco, including Truely, Firsty, Roamify, Yesim, Yoho Mobile, and ETravelSim.
-It’s important to note that these plans may have limitations such as speed throttling or, in the case of Firsty, a speed limit of 256kbps.
-Yoho Mobile plans may also have a speed limit, up to 5Mbps.
-Pricing for these unlimited data plans generally ranges from approximately $0.00 to $449.07 USD, depending on the validity period and provider.
+Several providers offer unlimited data eSIM plans for Morocco, including Firsty, Truely, Roamify, Yesim, Yoho Mobile, and ETravelSim.
+It’s important to note that these plans may have speed limitations or experience throttling depending on the provider and plan selected.
+Pricing for these unlimited data options generally ranges from approximately $0.00 to $449.07 USD, varying by validity period and specific provider features.

 Morocco's mobile telecommunications sector is served by three primary Mobile Network Operators (MNOs):